 First-degree misdemeanors are considered more serious and can result in harsher penalties.
 Examples of misdemeanors in this category may include DUI (Driving Under the Influence), domestic violence, and possession of certain controlled substances.
 Penalties for first-degree misdemeanors may include fines of up to $1,000, probation, community service, and up to one year in jail.

-Second-degree misdemeanors are less serious offenses compared to first-degree misdemeanors.
+Second-degree misdemeanors are less severe than first-degree misdemeanors.
 Most common misdemeanors include actions like petty theft, disorderly conduct, and possession of small amounts of marijuana.
-The penalties for second-degree misdemeanors may include fines, probation, community service, and up to 60 days in jail.
+Penalties for second-degree misdemeanors may consist of fines, probation, community service, and up to 60 days in jail.

 Also read: How Long Does A Misdemeanor Stay on Your Record in Florida?